Change your Thinking and you can Change your Life!

 There is little jargon in Luke's approach, and any new concepts are explained clearly and with examples.
 I like the way he also checks my understanding on an ongoing basis by sometimes asking me to explain how I have understood what was discussed in a previous session.

 Don't get me wrong.
-This approach is not for you if you don't want to actually make any changed or if you are not prepared to be challenged.
+This approach is not for you if you don't want to actually make any changes or if you are not prepared to be challenged.
 As a therapist, (NHS, Mental Health Counsellor) I know that "nothing will work unless you do" and I was very prepared to be open to new ways of looking at my life and my thinking and myself - even those that seemed counter-intuitive or counter to models I've worked with.
 I am also willing to be challenged.
 Luke has an easy, empathic manner (but without sickly sympathy, thank goodness as that’s the last thing I want).
 Rapport was established quickly and that, I believe is what makes challenge possible.
 I know I have unconsciously attempted to dodge a few questions or avoid exploring some of my blind spots, but that is not allowed!!

 The biggest thing that has changed is my attitude.
 I actually thought I had a reasonably good attitude previously, but negativity and a sense of being overwhelmed had crept in somehow via the thin end of a wedge.
 All this is has been and is being unpicked in coaching.